Blac Chyna Criticized For Dream, King Cairo Work Permits, Failed To Trademark Kardashian Name

 But the Kardashian sisters – Kourtney, Kim, and Khloe – were not happy about it and quickly countered the said request.
 As soon as The Keeping Up With The Kardashians stars learned about Blac Chyna’s petition, they formally filed an opposition claiming that their companies will “suffer damage, including irreparable injury, to their reputation and goodwill” once the trademark pushed through.

 In addition, the Kardashian sisters claimed that they “own and control the rights in the ‘Kardashian’ brand and related trademarks and services marks.”
-They also reiterated the fact that “the public has come to associate goods and services bearing the ‘Kardashian’ marks” with them and having another “Kardashian” in the market will “likely to cause confusion, or to cause mistake, or to deceive consumers.”
+They also reiterated the fact that “the public has come to associate goods and services bearing the ‘Kardashian’ marks” with them and having another ‘Kardashian’ in the market will “likely to cause confusion, or to cause mistake, or to deceive consumers.”

 Although sources claim that the Kardashians are hoping to resolve the issue amicably, the sisters were reportedly accusing Blac Chyna of “deliberately seeking to profit from the goodwill and popularity of their ‘Kardashian’ marks.”